peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 * `EDecimal DivideToIntegerNaturalScale(EDecimal divisor,
  EContext ctx)`<br>
+ Divides this object by another object, and returns the integer part of the result (which is initially rounded down), with the preferred exponent set to this value's exponent minus the divisor's exponent.

 * `EDecimal DivideToIntegerZeroScale(EDecimal divisor,
  EContext ctx)`<br>
+ Divides this object by another object, and returns the integer part of the result, with the exponent set to 0.

 * `EDecimal DivideToSameExponent(EDecimal divisor,
  ERounding rounding)`<br>
+ Divides this object by another decimal number and returns a result with the same exponent as this object (the dividend).

 * `EDecimal[] DivRemNaturalScale(EDecimal divisor)`<br>
  Divides this arbitrary-precision decimal floating-point number by another arbitrary-precision decimal floating-point number and returns a two-item